-In this subsection, we illustrate the application of the proposed framework.
-To this end, we consider a point-to-point EH system that operates over a slow time-continuous fading channel with AWGN having unit variance.
-For this system, let the square of the fading gain in the $i$-th time slot be denoted by $\gamma(i)$.
+In this subsection, we illustrate the application of the proposed framework, for an EH system with fading.
+To this end, we consider a point-to-point EH system that operates over a slow time-continuous fading channel with complex-valued additive white Gaussian noise (AWGN) having unit variance.
+For this system, let the square of the magnitude of the fading gain in the $i$-th time slot be denoted by $\gamma(i)$.
 Furthermore, we assume that the average power harvested by the EH transmitter is $\bar P_{\rm in}$.
 In the following, we consider two examples with different utility functions $U(i)$.

 \textit{Example 1:} For the first example, $U(i)$ is the outage indicator for the $i$-th codeword, which is given by